mofojed/web-client-ui/README.md

 # Example App

-An example application demonstrating an issue when packaging plotly.js on M1 Macs.
+An example application demonstrating an issue with line plots in plotly.js.

 To reproduce, run `npm install` and then `npm start`.
 Your browser should open to http://localhost:4000, and you will only be able to see the scatter points, you cannot see the lines.

 The error shown in the browser console is:

 ```
 WebGL: INVALID_OPERATION: drawArraysInstancedANGLE: no valid shader program in use
 draw @ VM3230:344